MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-players-have-a-forgiveness-problem.md

 Hackers of earlier eras in the game have since been glorified.
 Hackers like Cyclic have had their stories romanticized.
 Just look at how many documentaries portray the Riot vs Cyclic rivalry.

-Andromeda has had his story told using common story devices.
-The rise, fall, and rise again model, where the fall is them being exposed for hacking, and the rise is them returning to the game to play legitimately.
+Andromeda has had his story told using common story blocks.
+The generic three act structure.
+I like to call it the "rise, fall, and rise again" model, where the "fall" is them being exposed for hacking, and the "rise" is them returning to the game to play legitimately.

 One thing is sure: Geometry Dash players sure love a good redemption story.

 And this is a problem.
 Instead of focusing on cheaters redeeming themselves, we should instead focus on the players they robbed of achievements.
-We should focus on legitimate top players, not reminisce about hackers.
+We should focus on legitimate top players rather than reminisce about hackers.

----
+# Final Word

 I think liars and cheaters, including SpaceUK, NoctaFly, Cyclic, Andromeda, SaRy, 3xotiC, and many others, shouldn't be glorified.